-We hope you have found this guide on how to sell domain names useful.
+We hope you have found this guide to how to sell domain names useful.
 As you can see, it is perfectly possible to sell your unused domain names or website.
 In some instances, depending on the circumstance, they can also sell for much more than you initially paid for them.

 Instead of having unused domain names, why not make the effort to sell them instead?
-Hopefully, someone can make use of them to further their business, and you can get a nice cash lump sum for your effort too.
+Hopefully, someone can make use of them to grow their business, and you can get a nice cash lump sum for your effort too.